SAP-samples/abap-cheat-sheets/README.md

 - CUD operations are enabled.
 - Three RAP business events are specified, two of which use a parameter represented by a CDS abstract entity with two components (text and timestamp).
 - Static factory action `check_log`: This action is solely for checking and visualizing the effect of event raising.
-- Defines validation and determination.
 - Mapping relationship.

 > [!NOTE]
 > - See comments in the ABP for more information on the demo implementations.
 > - If you choose not to include the setup and walk through preparation steps for authorization, the code offers simplified alternatives that allow you to check authorization-relevant effects without those steps.
 > - Due to the additional save specification, the RAP BO implementation includes a local saver class that requires the implementation of the `save_modified` method.
 In this example, the method raises local RAP business events for demonstration purposes.
-Three event types are defined for create, update, and delete operations.
-An event is raised based on the input parameters of the `save_modified` method, determining the evaluation of the input BDEF derived type, and indicating affected instances.
-The create event does not include additional specifications, unlike the update and delete events.
-In those cases, a demo text and the current timestamp are assigned to `%param`.
-The associated event handler class is `zcl_demo_abap_evt_handler96`.
+Three kinds of events are defined for create, update, and delete operations.
+These events are raised in the `save_modified` method in the RAP saver class.
 > - The event handler class `zcl_demo_abap_evt_handler96` includes a local class that inherits from `cl_abap_behavior_event_handler`.
 It implements three event handler methods for the defined events.
 In this simplified example, event raising is represented by inserting information into a database log table.
 For update and delete events, values from `%param` are used.
 For create, which has no specified parameters, the information is supplied within the method implementation.
 Note the required call to `cl_abap_tx=>save( ).` to switch the transactional phase for database modification statements (for more information, refer to [Controlled SAP LUW](https://github.com/SAP-samples/abap-cheat-sheets/blob/main/17_SAP_LUW.md#controlled-sap-luw)).
 The result of the event raising is visualized through the static action `check_log`.
 Choosing the associated button (`Check Log Table`) in the UI displays the content of the log database table.
 The demo text added indicates which event was triggered, along with a timestamp indicating when the event was raised (or when the content was added to the log table in the case of the create event).
 > - The ABP auxiliary class illustrates how functionality can be outsourced to an ABP auxiliary class.
 The main purpose of auxiliary classes is to provide reusable methods for an ABAP behavior pool.
 The demo implementation includes a method with `SELECT` statements (for data required in the context of the static action) and a method with an ABAP EML read request.
 The latter demonstrates that the `IN LOCAL MODE` can be used outside the original ABP.
 Furthermore, an enumeration type is defined, which is used in the determination implementation.
 Note that completely outsourcing handler method implementations to auxiliary classes is not recommended, as it incurs significant overhead, including additional BDEF derived type declarations for method parameters.